st-f4tima/Portfolio/README.md

 ---

 ## Home
 The **Home** section introduces you to who I am.
-You’ll find my tagline, "YOUNG DREAMER," and a brief introduction about myself as a first-year BS Computer Science student.
+You’ll find my tagline, "YOUNG DREAMER, BUILDER OF POSSIBILITIES" and a brief introduction about myself as a first-year BS Computer Science student.
 If you'd like to know more about me, click the "About Me" button.

 - Links to my social media (Facebook, Instagram, LinkedIn, GitHub) are also available for connection.